 The origins of the State’s various Sheriff’s Offices predate Irish independence.
 Deriving from English legal antiquity, these sheriff’s functions include the enforcement of court judgments.
 Presently, trade creditors and individuals can obtain judgments and use sheriffs (Cork & Dublin) or County Registrars (All other counties) to enforce payment.

-However, for debts owed to the Irish State, all taxes, interest and duties are collected via the Office of the Revenue Commissioners.
-These Revenue Commissioners in turn can confer (via warrant) their Sheriff’s power on their own appointees, that is the sixteen Revenue Sheriffs across the country.
+Nevertheless, when it comes to debts owed to the Irish State, all taxes, interest, and duties are collected through the Office of the Revenue Commissioners.
+These Revenue Commissioners can, in turn, delegate their Sheriff’s authority to their own appointees.
+These sixteen delegees which are spread across the country are known as Revenue Sheriffs.

 These Sheriffs (Revenue) are appointed as officers of the court (Section 12, Court Officers Act, 1945), and are authorised (Section 960L, Taxes Consolidation Act 1997) to carry out the enforcement of certificates by the State (Section 485, Income Tax Act, 1967, or any amending Acts), and most noteworthily can do so without the need for judgment being given against the taxpayer.

-As part of their role, the sheriff (Revenue) offices maintain a register of enforcement certificates lodged with their offices for execution against goods and chattels.
-It is against these registers that Sheriff (Revenue) searches are conducted.
+As part of their duties, the sheriff (Revenue) offices manage a record of enforcement certificates submitted to their respective divisions for execution against goods and chattels.
+It is on these registers that Sheriff (Revenue) searches are carried out.

 As a matter of course, generally Revenue will first obtain a Court judgment (stemming from the High Court, Circuit Courts and District Courts) against a recalcitrant taxpayer.
 Subsequently a warrant to enforce judgment may be lodged with the Sheriff (Revenue) against whose registers are recorded all such executable judgments.

-A Revenue Judgment is valid for 12 years during which time Revenue is entitled to progress with execution of the Judgment, that is, enforce the Judgment by taking further action such as Judgment Mortgage, Forced Sale, Instalment and Committal Orders, Bankruptcy for Individuals, Liquidation of Companies, Mareva Injunctions, Garnishee Orders and/ or Receiver by way of Equitable Execution.
+A Revenue Judgment remains valid for 12 years, during which time the Revenue is empowered to execute the Judgment through various means, such as a Judgment Mortgage, Forced Sale, Instalment and Committal Orders, Bankruptcy for Individuals, Liquidation of Companies, Mareva Injunctions, Garnishee Orders, and/or Receiver by way of Equitable Execution.

-For the purchasing solicitor/ conveyancer a matching entry appearing in the sheriff (Revenue) register can alert them to the potential parsing of a judgment into a judgment mortgage against the sale property, and the inconvenience of the premises possibly being saleable only under court supervision.
+For purchasing solicitors/conveyancers, a corresponding entry found in the sheriff (Revenue) register can serve as a warning sign of potential conversion of a judgment into a judgment mortgage against the property being sold.
+This could result in the property being sold only under court supervision, causing inconvenience.

 Purchasing solicitors/ conveyancers needs to consider the following:

-Seller Names: In practical terms, a Sheriff (Revenue) register search is typically conducted against the names of the individuals (and/ or entities) selling and in conjunction with the exact address of the property/ right/interest being sold.
+Seller Names: In practice, a search on the Sheriff (Revenue) register is usually performed using the names of the individuals (and/or entities) selling the property/right/interest, along with the exact address of the property being sold.

-Purchasers Names: Additionally, when there is an undertaking by the solicitor to protect the interest of a lender/ lending institute where there is a mortgage to be issued, searches may be also conducted against the names of those persons or entities purchasing the property/ right/ interest, but solely in conjunction with their own address (not the sale premises as they have no beneficial interest in the sale property prior to purchase).
+Purchasers Names: Furthermore, when the solicitor gives an assurance to protect the lender’s interest in cases involving a mortgage, searches may also be conducted using the names of the persons or entities purchasing the property/right/interest.
+However, these searches are limited to their own address and not the sale premises since they do not have a beneficial interest in the sale property before its purchase.

 What will the Sheriff (Revenue) register search show me?

-In the High Court such judgments are known as ‘orders of fieri facias or fifa’.
-In the Circuit Court these judgments are described as ‘execution orders against goods’, and in the District Court they are referred to as ‘Court’s judgments or decrees sent to the Sheriff or County Registrar to enforce’.
+In the High Court, such judgments are termed ‘orders of fieri facias or fifa’.
+In the Circuit Court, they are referred to as ‘execution orders against goods’, while in the District Court, they are known as ‘Court’s judgments or decrees sent to the Sheriff or County Registrar to enforce’.

-Revenue Sheriff certificates will disclose (if any) executable orders that are extant, i.e., remain unsatisfied and still effecting individuals and/ or legal entities in association with the given premises.
+The Revenue Sheriff certificates will reveal any existing executable orders that are still unsatisfied and have an impact on individuals and/or legal entities associated with the specified property.

-Given the serious ramifications set out above of either not conducting a search at all, or worse, conducting an inadequate or erroneous Sheriff (Revenue) search; it is imperative that purchasing solicitors/ conveyancers use a trusted law search provider such as Ellis & Ellis.
+Given the significant consequences outlined above, resulting from either neglecting to conduct a search or, worse, conducting an inadequate or erroneous Sheriff (Revenue) search, it becomes crucial for purchasing solicitors/conveyancers to choose a reputable law search provider like Ellis & Ellis.

-Did you find the above information to be of interest?
-Why not check out one of our other Ellis & Ellis explainers for some related searches below; –
+If you found the above information of interest, why not explore one of our other Ellis & Ellis explainers for related searches below:

 Disclaimer